chloeskt/canine_mva/source/qa/README.md

 ## Organization

 This subfolder contains the whole code associated with the Question Answering experiments.
-It can developed by Chloé Sekkat and it can be viewed as a Python package whose main functions/classes can be found in the ``__init__.py``.
+It has been developed by Chloé Sekkat and can be viewed as a Python package whose main functions/classes can be found in the ``__init__.py``.

 ## Description